 Diet for After Gallbladder Surgery

 After gallbladder surgery, many patients experience diarrhea.
 When the gallbladder is removed from the digestive system, bile becomes less concentrated and has a laxative effect on the body.
 Your body will soon adjust, but in the meantime, it’s important to follow a proper diet.
-The diet, which can help lessen the symptoms and improve your body’s healing rate, includes the following points:
+The diet after gallbladder surgery, which can help lessen the symptoms and improve your body’s healing rate, includes the following points:

-- Avoid fat.
-Don’t eat fried foods or food high in fat for at least a week after surgery.
+- Avoid fatty foods.
+Don’t eat fried foods or high fat foods for at least a week after surgery.
 This includes gravies, butter, and ice cream.

 - Increase fiber.
 Don’t go overboard on fiber but add it to your diet.
 This can be as simple as having oatmeal with non-fat milk for breakfast.
 Be cautious, as too much fiber can cause stomach issues.